Rav1olli/uottawa-gym-scheduler/README.md

 It is built as a modified version of photonized's scheduler which you can check out [here](https://github.com/photonized/uOttawa-Gym-Scheduler).

-Unlike photonized's scheduler, this is a completely hands-free program and once you have it setup, you'll never have to modify the code or rerun the docker container.
+This is a completely hands-free program and once you have it setup, you'll never have to modify the code or rerun the docker container.
 You can also set it to run for multiple users by using threading.

 ## Usage